mennolui/wp-foyer/README.txt

 * Set or change the channel on a display.
 * Schedule a temporary channel on a display.

-This plugin is in development.
-The amount of slide formats and transition effects is currently limited, but will be expanded over time.

 = Features for theaters, music venues, festivals = Foyer comes with build in support for the [Theater for WordPress plugin](https://wordpress.org/plugins/theatre/).
 With Theater & Foyer you can easily publish your events on your website, and showcase them on your onsite displays.

+= Slide formats =
+* Image: Displays an image, covering the entire slide.
+* PDF: Creates a slide for each page in an uploaded PDF, displaying that page contained within the slide.
+* Production: Displays the image, title and event details of a selected production (requires Theater for WordPress).

+More features and slide formats are coming soon.

 = Feature suggestions wanted! =
 Since this plugin is brand new, I'm curious..

 * how do you plan to use it?
-* in what environment (theater foyer, hotel lobby, private office, shop, ..)?
+* in what environment (theater foyer, school canteen, hotel lobby, private office, shop window, ..)?
 * what features are you looking for and are currently missing?

 [Send me an email](mailto:menno@mennoluitjes.nl) to let me know!